james-0177/datafun-03-analytics/README.md

 # datafun-03-analytics

-## Create Project Virtual Environment
+## Create Project Virtual Environment for Project 3

 On Windows, create a project virtual environment in the .venv folder.